Can I let my horse eat and nibble with the bit in?

 I get it - you are in between classes at a show.
 But this is an accident waiting to happen if the bit has cheek pieces or a curb chain on a hook.
 Bridle parts plus boots/polo wraps = vet bil.

-One final note - there are many instances when a horse may eat with a bit in - specifically during endurance competitions and other insanely long events.
+- One final note - there are many instances when a horse may eat with a bit in - specifically during endurance competitions and other insanely long events.
+Long distance trail rides and cow herding also come to mind.
 If anyone out there has some great insight into this - please share away!